-- Coffees grow in small-holder farmers' backyards (known as 'garden coffee') in the Guji region - Cherries are harvested from October January and taken to the washing station where small-holder lots are combined - Coffee is hand sorted to remove under- and over-ripe cherries and select cherries between 18-22 brix - o Cherries are dried on raised beds in full sun to allow the beans to absorb the sweetness and fruitiness from the cherry pulp and skin - During drying cherries are regularly turned to ensure even drying and maintain clarity.
-On very hot days cherries are covered in plastic to control drying rate - Cherries remain on raised beds and are frequently turned for 18-30 days until moisture reaches 10-12% - Dried beans are then sold to collection stations where they are combined with other G3 lots from the Area, and stored in dried cherry pod for protection and to maximise sugar and fruit flavour absoption until milling and exporting - Our local partner, Primrose, does further quality control and sorting during milling.
-As a minimum they do a triple-pass through a colour sorter and a triple-pass through handsorting tables to improve overall quality - o Grade 2 and 3 natural lots are categorised this way by the ECX.
-These lots will have a higher defect count than Grade 1 lots, however, Primrose does further sorting and removal of defects during milling to ensure Project Origin's G2 and G3 lots are cleaner than the minimum standard
+- Coffees grow in small-holder farmers' backyards (known as 'garden coffee') in the Guji region - Cherries are harvested from October January and taken to the washing station where small-holder lots are combined - Coffee is hand sorted to remove under- and over-ripe cherries and select cherries between 18-22° Brix - o Cherries are dried on raised beds in full sun to allow the beans to absorb the sweetness and fruitiness from the cherry pulp and skin - During drying cherries are regularly turned to ensure even drying and maintain clarity.
+On very hot days cherries are covered in plastic to control drying rate - Cherries remain on raised beds and are frequently turned for 18-30 days until moisture reaches 10-12% - o Dried beans are then stored in the dried cherry pod for protection and to maximise sugar and fruit flavour absorption until milling and export preparation - Our local partners do further quality control and sorting during milling.
+As a minimum they do a triple-pass through a colour sorter and a triple-pass through hand-sorting tables to improve overall quality